-We’re checking a lot off of the to do list for our girls pink room makeover.
+We’re checking a lot off of the to-do list for our girls’ pink room makeover.
 But it’s the last week of this One Room Challenge before the reveal, and I feel like we still have SO much to do.

 Sometimes I astound myself with my own idiocy.

-Our daughter’s space is so odd in terms of it’s layout that building a nook for her bed and desk was the best concept we had for making the space work.
+Our daughter’s space is so odd in terms of its layout that building a nook for her bed and desk was the best concept we had for making the space work.

 Hubs got to use his beloved Kreg jig for this project.
 He has a serious love affair going on with that tool.
 And I’m all for it continuing.
 I get a lot of good perks out of that relationship.

 The guts of the nook shelving structure up top will be covered with our crown molding.

 Above you can see the crown molding going in, as we’re about to wrap it around the nook area.
 And besides the “hardscape”, we’ve been working on the “softscape” as well.